swirl

 And to Paul Kenney from the UK for an unknown Argentinian release!

-And to Marcel Hatzky from Germany for another Portuguese release!
+And to Marcel Hatzky from Germany for another Portuguese release, a strange German release and uncountable other scans, including a nice Australian variation!

 And to Matthew Reynor from the UK for delivering a missing matrix number!